rbecerra001/tiktoktoe/README.md

 At first I wanted to keep the design simple with a score board, the game board and a few extra buttons.

+X always goes first and at the end of the game, click the restart button.

 What is was supposed to look like